culturecreates/artsdata-data-model/_gabarits-jsonld/README.md

 Templates are made available as a file containing data in JSON-LD format.

 To facilitate understanding and use, explanatory notes have been included about the expected values and the format in which they should be entered.
-These notes have been placed between double dashes.
-For instance:
+These notes have been placed between double dashes in French and in English.
+For example:

 ```
 "url": "--URL complète vers la page Web concernée--"